ImperialCollegeLondon/SWMManywhere/docs/quickstart.md

 ## Not happy with your model?

 Then it sounds like you want to explore the wide range of customisability that SWMManywhere offers!
-See our notebooks to understand what is going on in greater detail and how to create better synthetic UDMs.
+See our [guides](config_guide.md) to understand what is going on in greater detail and how to create better synthetic UDMs.